rocwong/markdown-it-table-x/README.md

 [![NPM version](https://img.shields.io/npm/v/markdown-it-table-x.svg?style=flat-square&color=green)](https://www.npmjs.org/package/markdown-it-table-x)

 > :star: Caution: The plugin is usable but not perfect.
-There may be conflicts with other markdown plugin
+There may be conflicts with other markdown plugin.
+I don't have enough testing in my project

 ## Install